 15. Swing through the treetops

 Take a break from city life and swing through the trees at the Coffs Harbour Treetops Adventure.
-Try your hand at some of the 110 challenges and 20 ziplines at the adventure park for a new perspective on the Orara East State Forest.
+When figuring out what to do in Coffs Harbour, trying your hand at some of the 110 challenges and 20 ziplines at the adventure park offers a thrilling new perspective on the Orara East State Forest.

 The four tree ropes courses reach a staggering 12 meters above ground, while the four Junior Courses vary in height from 1 to 6 meters.
 Everyone in the family can have fun because people aged three and up are welcome.